A look back in IPO: Microsoft, the software success

 But Microsoft held a couple of cards in its hand that helped it avoid going public: it never lost money on an annual basis, and it was never materially beholden to venture capitalists to help it grow (mostly).
 Therefore, its path to IPO was devoid of the normal pressures of falling cash reserves and impatient investors.

 On the first point, a 2013 Q&A with Bill Gates that took place at Harvard is worth our time.
-A slightly-cleaned excision of a Gates’ remarks is illustrative.
+A slightly cleaned excision of a Gates’ remarks is illustrative.
 Here, Gates discusses the company’s history of operational profit:

-We didn’t have to build any factories, we were cash positive, and we didn’t have a year where we lost money.
+We didn’t have to build any factories, we were cash positive and we didn’t have a year where we lost money.

 So that’s the profit point.
-Gates did also note, in the same answer, that there was a time where he was not paid by the company.
+Gates did also note, in the same answer, that there was a time when he was not paid by the company.
 Therefore, we should take the profit point with some salt.
-But the fact that the company could self-fund is fair either way.
+But the fact that the company could self-fund is fair, either way.

 To our second point, Gates continued:

-We eventually gave away, or sold, 5% of the company for a million dollars at a 20 million dollar valuation, just to get a venture capital company to join our board and give us some adult advice about various things, which was quite helpful.
-We picked one in the valley, a guy named Dave Marquardt came on our board and did a fantastic job.
+We eventually gave away, or sold, 5 percent of the company for a million dollars at a 20 million dollar valuation, just to get a venture capital company to join our board and give us some adult advice about various things, which was quite helpful.
+We picked one in the Valley, a guy named Dave Marquardt came on our board and did a fantastic job.

 That money sat in the bank, and it’s still in the bank today, so it was not for anything to do with capital, but rather just to join the team.